Inist-CNRS/lodex-doc/chapter1.md

 $ wget -O file -c lodex.url/api/export/nquads
 ```

-> ‘-c’ ‘--continue’ : wget options to restart the download from scratch and overwrite the existing file entirely if lodex export have an error
+> ‘-c’ ‘--continue’ : wget option to restart the download from scratch and overwrite the existing file entirely if lodex export get an error.

 You have the list of all exporter available in `/api/export`: